ichbinnichts/ApiCatalog/README.md

 # Notes

-* This is a project where i can learn asp.net web api
+* This is a project where i can learn asp.net web api with ORM EF